 Struggling with substance abuse can be one of the most challenging obstacles to overcome in an individual’s lifetime.
 Sometimes, the environment you are exposed to or live in can be the biggest contributing factor to continuing a substance abuse habit.
 If you realize you need help but do not know where or how to start, inpatient rehabilitation treatment may be your best option.

-Inpatient rehab is treatment in which you typically spend a month or more at a substance abuse treatment facility designated to helping those with addiction issues.
-Also known as residential treatment centers, inpatient drug rehab facilities contain all the resources necessary for you to effectively combat your substance use problem.
+Also known as residential treatment, inpatient rehab is treatment in which you typically spend a month or more at a facility designated to helping those with addiction issues.
+Inpatient drug rehab facilities contain all the resources necessary for you to effectively combat your substance use problem.

 With the help of medical professionals and substance abuse and mental health counselors, you are able to create a personalized treatment plan designed to give you the greatest chance of successful recovery.
 Inpatient rehab treatment often includes an intensive combination of drug detox, therapy and medical-monitoring of your condition.